 These resources will help you navigate the physics major at NC State.
-If you can’t find answers to your questions here, contact your advisor or David Brown, director of undergraduate programs.
+If you can’t find answers to your questions here, contact your advisor or the physics undergraduate office.

 Undergraduate physics majors at NC State can choose from two programs of study.